Map of Europe - itinerary for a winter Eurotrip

 Hamburg

 Even though Rob and I spent about a month in Germany during our 2013/2014 backpacking trip, we didn’t get around to visiting Hamburg.
-Apparently this city is a hotspot for alternative culture and has some of the best Christmas markets around.
+This city is a hotspot for alternative culture and has some of the best Christmas markets around.

-We’ll hop on an intercity bus from Amsterdam then spend two weeks in Hamburg staying in an Airbnb apartment around the hip area of St Pauli.
-On our weekends we’ll do some sightseeing around the city, including seeking out some historic Jugendstil (German art nouveau) architecture and finding the colossal Hochbunker – a concrete air-raid bunker from WWII that is now an event space.
+We took an intercity bus from Amsterdam then spent two weeks in Hamburg staying in a private apartment around the hip area of St Pauli.
+On our weekends we did some sightseeing around the city, including seeking out some historic Jugendstil (German art nouveau) architecture and finding the colossal Hochbunker – a concrete air-raid bunker from WWII that is now an event space.

 Christmas markets in Leipzig